microsoft/GSL/docs/headers.md

 `gsl::not_null<T>` restricts a pointer or smart pointer to only hold non-null values.
 It has no size overhead over `T`.

 The checks for ensuring that the pointer is not null are done in the constructor.
-There is no CPU overhead when retrieving or dereferencing the checked pointer.
+There is no overhead when retrieving or dereferencing the checked pointer.
 When a nullptr check fails, `std::terminate` is called.

 See [F.23: Use a `not_null<T>` to indicate that “null” is not a valid value](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rf-nullptr)